1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Treatment Options for Acute Pancreatitis in Jersey Village

-• Hospitalization: Intravenous fluids, pain control, and close monitoring to stabilize your condition.
+• Hospitalization: Intravenous fluids, pain medication and close observations to stabilize your situation.

-• Pancreatic rest: Avoiding oral intake initially (NPO), then advancing to clear liquids as symptoms improve.
+• Pancreatic rest: This involves a non-oral intake (NPO), followed by progress through to clear liquids as the symptoms resolve.

 Why Choose GastroDoxs?